aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 In this project  first, we performed an extensive data analysis including the computation of label distributions, displayed some sample images, and checked for object occlusions.
 To deploy our model to get predictions on images sent to the API we used the TensorFlow Object Detection API.
-We monitored the training with TensorBoard and decide when to end it.
-To improve our model's performance finally, we experimented it with different hyperparameters to improve our model's performance.We are also provided with code to create a short video of their model predictions.
+I monitored the training with TensorBoard and decide when to end it.
+To improve my model's performance finally, I experimented it with different hyperparameters to improve my model's performance.
+I also provided with code to create a short video of the model predictions.
-Project files were given in  Github repository where starter code is given.
+Project files were given in  Github repository where starter code is also given.

 ## Docker Setup
 For local setup I have used the provided Dockerfile and requirements in the build directory of the starter code.
 Built the image created a container.
 After creating container installed gsutil and added to my path to use it later befor downloading dataset as to do auth login.